Nuglif/arcadia-chglog-semtag-demo/README.md

 indicates that you want to increment the patch level version number.

-> Warning, _semtag_ doesn't tag _final_ versions if there are no new commits since the last version, or if there are unstaged changes.
+> Warning, _semtag_ doesn't tag _final_ versions if there are no new
+> commits since the last version, and will not tag anything if there are
+> unstaged changes.

 ### Scenario 2: A git Repo With at Least One Tag Already